 Another potassium-rich snack is dried apricots.
 Just one cup delivers roughly one-third of your daily value, or about 1,500 mg.
 Make sure you buy unsweetened dried apricots, so you’re not loading up on sugar.

 Sugar is one of the worst foods for muscle cramps, as well as refined vegetable oils and alcohol.
 Sugar and refined vegetable oils, like soybean oil, cause inflammation, which can lead to muscle cramps and other health issues.
 It’s best to limit or avoid these foods altogether.
 Alcohol can also cause inflammation and should be avoided in excess.

 Adding healthy, potassium-rich foods to your diet is just one step to beating muscle cramps.
 Applying PHUEL is another.
-Our topical muscle nutrition activates muscle function before workouts and supports recovery afterward.
+PHUEL activates muscle function before workouts and supports recovery afterward.
 Because PHUEL is made with safe and gentle ingredients, you can apply anytime you feel a cramp coming on or when you need to release muscle tightness.
 Learn more and add PHUEL to your fitness regimen today.

 Note: If you’re experiencing frequent muscle cramps, talk to your doctor about what could be causing them and how to best manage them.